Peruvian Amazon, 45 minutes by boat from Maldonado

 Interconnecting the cabañas with the spa, eco–center and main lodge are meandering trails of raised wood and covered boardwalks, perfect for keeping feet high and dry.
 The freestanding cabañas are situated within shouting distance of one another, but lush gardens of flowering plants and bird–filled trees provide a natural screen and sense of privacy.

 The natural world is the main event at Reserva Amazonica, with complimentary (or private) excursions on tap for every age and interest.
 Guests can spy on the secret lives of the world's largest rodent, the Capybara, and search for elusive caimans and gigantic tarantulas by flashlight on a twilight river cruise or night walk.
-Or, team up with explorer guides to hike the reserve trail system and learned about medicinal plants, animal behavior and jungle life.
+Or, team up with explorer guides to hike the reserve trail system and learn about medicinal plants, animal behavior and jungle life.
 Climb high above the rainforest on the Inkaterra Canopy Walkway (a network of treetop towers, bridges and platforms) to spot monkeys, toucans, macaws and sloths.
 And fish for piranha, explore a jungle farm or visit the Inkaterra Butterfly House.
-There are also jungle treasure hunts and a fun-filled childís explorer pack available for families traveling with kids.
+There are also jungle treasure hunts and a fun–filled child's explorer packs available for families doing their Amazon trips with kids.

 Digital nomads should be forewarned that Reserva Amazonica is a total disconnect vacation.
 There is no cellular or Wi–Fi coverage at the lodge; and limited Internet access is only available upon request.
 Also, this is the rainforest where it rains—a lot—and humidity can make electronics go wonky.
 Protect your gizmos with Ziplocs, dry sacks, or a waterproof daypack and throw in a moisture–absorbing silica gel packet or two.